Program Safety Coordinator

 SKILLS AND ABILITIES:

-- Understand, apply, and advocate all safety and compliance quality measures set by the agency and mandated requirements.
-Fully understand and carry out all agency, government, and federal regulations.
+- Able to apply and advocate all safety and compliance quality measures set by the agency and regulatory mandated requirements

 - Dependable, collaborative, have regular/dependable attendance, be prompt, positive mindset, flexible, organized

-- At least one (1) year experience with shelters, adult rehabilitation programs, low income housing or Head Start/Early Head Start /ECEC programs.
+- At least one (1) year experience with shelters, adult rehabilitation programs, low income housing or HUD

 - Visio software